MicrosoftDocs/defender-docs/defender-endpoint/mac-support-perf.md

 To run the client analyzer for troubleshooting performance issues, see [Run the client analyzer on macOS and Linux](run-analyzer-macos-linux.md).

 > [!NOTE]
-   - The Microsoft Defender for Endpoint Client Analyzer tool is regularly used by Microsoft Customer Support Services (CSS) to collect information such as (but not limited    to) IP addresses, PC names that will help troubleshoot issues you may be experiencing with Microsoft Defender for Endpoint.
+> The Microsoft Defender for Endpoint Client Analyzer tool is regularly used by Microsoft Customer Support Services (CSS) to collect information such as (but not limited    to) IP addresses, PC names that will help troubleshoot issues you may be experiencing with Microsoft Defender for Endpoint.
 For more information about our privacy statement, see [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement).
-   > - As a general best practice, it is recommended to update the [Microsoft Defender for Endpoint agent to latest available version](linux-whatsnew.md) and confirming that the issue still persists before investigating further.